-Contents

-The age of transparency and accountablility 3

-What are outcome metrics?
-4

-Why outcome metrics matter 5

-Who's monitoring nonprofit performance?
-6

-Linking metrics to the mission 7

-The best path to success: a balanced approach 8

-Set up your plan 9

-The right financial software system matters 11

-Conclusion: making a difference 13
+Contents l.
+Introduction: the age of transparency and accountability 3 2.
+Outcome metrics: what are they and why do they matter?
+4 3.
+Monitoring performance and linking metrics to the mission 6 4.
+The best path to success: a balanced approach 8 5.
+Set up your plan 9 6.
+The right financial software system matters 12

-The age of transparency and accountablility

-Amid increasing demand for transparency and accountability, today's nonprofits are seeking ways to both produce and to demonstrate successful outcomes.
-Heightened expectations and heightened scrutiny come from several sources-including ever more-engaged funders looking for financial management techniques and principles employed by for-profit businesses.

-To meet this demand, nonprofit organizations are embracing outcome metrics to measure and report their performance.
-Outcome metrics not only show funders and constituents how the organization is performing; they also help pave the way for sustainable growth and greater efficiency.
+Introduction: The age of transparency and accountability Amid increasing demand for transparency and accountability, today's nonprofits are seeking ways to both produce and to demonstrate successful outcomes.
+Heightened expectations and heightened scrutiny come from several sources - including ever more-engaged funders looking for financial management techniques and principles employed by for-profit businesses.
+To meet this demand, nonprofit organisations are embracing outcome metrics to measure and report their performance.
+Outcome metrics not only show funders and constituents how the organisation is performing; they also help pave the way for sustainable growth and greater efficiency.